Theabominog/Discord_Reddit_Pull_Bot/README.md

 2.)
 Adding twitter integration where the bot would post hourly updates or tweets from a specified account.
 .....
 And hopefully more stuff as we progress.

-Any ideas/feedback would be appreciated.
+Any ideas/feedback would be appreciated...